Hyperplastic polyp: Epithelial misplacement

 Infrequently, the epithelium is misplaced into the submucosa.
 Such polyps are termed "inverted hyperplastic polyps".
 They appear to be restricted to the sigmoid colon and rectum.
 The misplaced epithelium is mucin-depleted, similar to the basal one-third of the polyp.
 The misplacement is accompanied by the lamina propria and is continuous with the overlying polyp through a gap in the muscularis mucosae.
 It may require slices at multiple levels to demonstrate microscopically.

 In such cases adjacent bleeding and hemosiderin deposition is common.
 Collagen type IV stain will have a strong continuous staining around nests.

 Cellular structure

-Nuclei are small, regular, round and basal in the luminal half of the crypts, most reliably evaluated near the luminal surface.
+Nuclei are small, regular, round, and basal in the luminal half of the crypts, most reliably evaluated near the luminal surface.

-There are proliferative changes at the base of crypts, where nuclei are enlarged, the nucleus/cytoplasm ratio is elevated.
+There are proliferative changes at the base of crypts, where nuclei are enlarged, the cell nucleus nucleus/ cytoplasm  ratio is elevated.

 Immunohistochemistry

-Immunohistochemistry using Ki-67 stains the basal 1/3 to 1/2 of crypts, indicating a proliferative zone.
+Immunohistochemistry using Ki-67 stains the basal  1 /3 to  1 /2 of crypts, indicating a proliferative zone.

-CK20 is positive in the luminal 1/2 or 2/3 parts.
+CK20 is positive in the luminal  1 /2 ~  2 /3 parts.